It was enough then and that is enough now.

 Perhaps out of all the sunsets that I’ve seen in the different places, my favourite is one in Munich.
 I remember cooking dinner one night in my kitchen then incidentally looking out of the window.
 Over the buildings in front of mine (thank God for my 12th floor room) was a beautiful gradient of colours- a slow disappearing of the orange streaks and an approaching blanket of darkness.
 Also, the setting of the sun that evening reminded me of Dylan Thomas’s Do Not Go Gentle into the Good Night, to “rage, rage against the dying of the light”.

-That evening and sunset were my favourite not because of any stunning, breathtaking view of the sun setting nor the poetic inclinations it elicited from me, but because of the lightness and serenity of the entire evening.
+That evening and sunset were my favourite not because of any stunning, breathtaking view of the sun setting nor the poetic inclinations it elicited in me, but because of the lightness and serenity of the entire evening.
 I remember the simplicity of the evening with plans to merely read a book with dinner, do some work and then go to bed.
 I remember how at home and immensly contented I felt that evening, how I knew I could get used to that life.

 Damals dachte ich, vielleicht ich war zu Haus.